matsonj/based-eval/PROMPT_SCHEMA.md

 1. Use consistent variable naming following the conventions above
 2. Document required variables in this schema
 3. Test with validation enabled to ensure all variables are properly hydrated
-4. Use consistent terminology (prefer "play" over "clue", "targets" over "subscribers" in display text)
+4. Use consistent Codenames terminology (spymaster, operative, clue, guess, agent, bystander, assassin)